GHUSER-haoyu/qcGEM/README.md

 ## 🔧 Usage

+- How to install the environment?
+  - Please refer to the `README.md` and `env/qcGEM_env.yml`.
+- How to perform inference with your own molecule representation?
+  - Please refer to `example/example.ipynb`.
+- How to pretrain the model?
+  - Please refer to `run/main.py`.
+- How to evaluate the model?
-- Please refer to /example/example.ipynb.
+  - Please refer to `evaluation/run_ADMET.py`.
-- More details are coming soon.

 ---